Houston Child Support Lawyers

 1) How is child support figured out?

-Then, the judge must compute the percentage of that income that is made by the non-custodial parent.
+Then, the judge must compute the percentage of that income made by the non-custodial parent.
 That amount is multiplied by the applicable degree of welfare payments for the number of children in the household.

 The majority of child support is paid under the Child Support Guideline.
 The guideline uses a complicated mathematical formula.
 Computer programs have to be used to determine child support under this guideline.